Definition in biology.

 The possible heterozygous genotypes are AO, BO, and AB.
 In this case, AO and BO follow a simple domain, and therefore, they show blood types A and B, respectively.

 In the case of AB, the genotype is heterozygous, and since both alleles are dominant, a co-dominant inheritance pattern is observed that results in the AB blood type.

 The heterozygous and homozygous terms apply only in the case of the genetic inheritance of the alleles of a gene and, therefore, can not be used as a broad term to describe the complete genome of the individual organism.

-This would be extremely inaccurate since each gene has a different number of alleles, and these alleles follow different inheritance patterns.
+This would be highly inaccurate since each gene has a different number of alleles, and these alleles follow different inheritance patterns.

-- It is pure for one trait and reproduces true, that is, it gives rise to similar homozygous individuals.
+- It is pure for one trait and reproduces true; it gives rise to similar homozygous individuals.

-- The two alleles of a character are similar, for example, TT. tt.
+- The two alleles of a character are identical; for example, TT. tt.

 - The homozygous individuals may carry dominant or recessive alleles, but not both.

 - The heterozygous individual is rarely pure and produces offspring with different genotypes, for example, TT.
 Tt and tt in selfing of individuals Tt.

 - A heterozygous individual has dominant and recessive alleles.